 Guidance Trusstic technology is designed to stabilize and secure the foot in its position, keeping your gait as it should be.

-The FlyteFoam midsole is the most lightweight one ASICS has, so they won’t weigh you down on the road!
+The FlyteFoam midsole is the lightest-weight design ASICS has, so they won’t weigh you down on the road!

 The only potential issue is these shoes run slightly narrow.
 They do come in regular and wide sizes (and extra wide for the men), so if you’re worried it might be worth sizing one up or going for the wide option.